yashksaini-coder/yashksaini-coder/README.md

 <div align="center">

-# 👨‍💻 Open Source Developer & Polygot (trying to be)
+# 👨‍💻 Telling the machines what to do

 ![GitBanner](./assets/gitbanner.png)